Not yet a Member?

 “Tools like automatic enrollment, auto escalation, employer-match and catch-up provisions for older employees are giving employers the ability to customize their plans, therefore encouraging their workforce to save more,” said Kathleen Coulombe, SHRM senior advisor, government relations, in

-a SHRM blog post for America Saves Week.
+a SHRM blog post for America Saves Week this past year.
 “These retirement tools not only help to increase savings, but they help employers to retain and recruit top talent who are savvy when selecting their benefits plan.”

 Related SHRM Articles: